DakobedBard/dsi-spark/individual.md

    lst_rdd = sc.parallelize([1, 2, 3])
    ```

    Read an RDD in from a text file.
-By default, the RDD will treat each line as an item.
+   **By default, the RDD will treat each line as an item and read it in as string.**

    ```python
    file_rdd = sc.textFile('data/toy_data.txt')